Global convergence of ResNets: From finite to infinite width using linear parameterization: Properties of

 \begin{remark} For a RKHS $V$ as in~\cref{residual_set}, the properties of $V$ only depend on $\varphi$.
 An interesting example is when $\varphi : z \mapsto \sigma( U z)$ with $\sigma$ an activation function applied component-wise and $U$ a fixed feature matrix.
 In~\cref{sec:convergence} we show that, when considering the complex activation $\sigma : t \mapsto e^{- \imath t}$, both assumptions can be satisfied with high probability.
 On the other hand, \cref{ass:admissibility} is not satisfied when considering $\sigma = \text{ReLU}$ due to its non-smoothness at $0$. \end{remark}

 \begin{remark} Note that $\Lambda$ could also be allowed to depend on some parameters, such as $\max \v z^i \v$.
 However, as it is a more critical aspect of our analysis, we prefer to highlight the dependency of $\lambda$ w.r.t. $\min_{i \neq j} \v z^i - z^j \v$.
-For all the RKHSs studied in what follows, we can always take $\Lambda$ to be a constant depending on $N$ and $q$. \end{remark}
+For all the RKHSs studied here we always have $\Lambda \leq N$. \end{remark}